gvwilson/sensibleadventures/cloudherd/reboot.md

     *   Thokmay and Noxy in the forest
         *   Thokmay undoes his mask as soon as they're in the trees
         *   shows woodcraft skills
-        *   Noxy doesn't have (or value) them: she's a cloudherd
+        *   Noxy doesn't have (or value) them --- she's a cloudherd
         *   Noxy gets the feeling Thokmay is stalling
     *   Noxy has an episode - feels the trees watching and closing in
         *   Triggers memory of being younger and hiding in the back of an empty tunnel in the wall (without goofs)